Skip to content

 Index process tracking#

 Because DEO swaps are disjoint transpositions, the swap permutation is self-inverse (inv_perm == perm), so updating the index state after a swap requires only a single gather — no jnp.argsort.
+When track_round_trips=False, the update is omitted from the compiled program entirely.

 Round-trip counting and \( \Lambda \) estimation happen in round_trip_summary from the accumulated index state and rejection rates.